-You can always rely on Charles Burns to deliver a sumptuous slice of eerie weirdness, but Look Away puts his subconscious meandering on a whole new level
+You can always rely on Charles Burns to deliver a sumptuous slice of eerie weirdness, but Last Look puts his subconscious meandering on a whole new level

 We drift back through Doug’s recent past in a hallucinogenic haze, flitting between memories and bizarre dreams, as he subconsciously interweaves his regrets and guilt into a tangle of nightmares.

 It’s a beautiful construction.
 What starts as a bizarre and alien landscape soon becomes filled with the familiar trappings of Doug’s memories, revealing a deep foundation of real events that are feeding into Doug’s lucid dreams.
 Even the simple single-colour panels that transition between these states are like fades, as we blur out of focus on a dream and refocus in on a detail that inspired it.